arpg-sophisticated/ar-tu-do/ros_ws/toad.md

 * nogui - this disables the local gazebo client (more stable and performant on our systems)
 * fast - enforce fast mode
 * drive - enforce autonomous driving
 * manual - enforce manual driving
-* customtrack -  start simulation with custom track as configured in toad.settings
+* customtrack - start simulation with custom track as configured in toad.settings, you may add a trackname as 4th parameter to override track in settings

 ## toad.sh car